Skip to main content

 England

-A notice to quit is a kind of eviction notice.
-Landlords can use it to end some tenancy or licence agreements.
+A notice to quit is a type of notice to end your tenancy.

-A private landlord can use a notice to quit if you:
+A private landlord can sometimes use a notice to quit in these situations:

-But a council or housing association can use a notice to quit if you:
+A council or housing association can use a notice to quit in these situations:

-• live in temporary homeless accommodation from the council
+• it is temporary homeless accommodation from the council

-• live with a tenant who has left permanently and you are not married or in a civil partnership with them
+• the tenant has moved out permanently and you are not married or civil partners

 How to check if a notice to quit is valid